mia-platform/documentation/docs/release-notes/roadmap.md

 The roadmap is constantly evolving to quickly respond to market needs.
 If you have success stories, feedback or ideas, we want to hear them all!
-Join our [My-Platform Community Space](https://github.com/mia-platform/community/discussions) and submit your idea!
+Join our [Mia-Platform Community Space](https://github.com/mia-platform/community/discussions) and submit your idea!

 ## Roadmap Update